 Sport involvement in Canada drops precipitously as we age.
 While two-thirds of Canadians under 20 are active participants in sport, by the age of 40 these numbers have fallen by half, and by the age of 60 participation rates have fallen by a full 60% (Bloom, Grant, & Watt, 2005).
-An important barrier to seniors' participation in sport and physical activity is prevailing cultural attitudes and stereotypes, which in North America tend to be predominantly negative towards seniors (Levy & Banaji, 2002).
-The prevalence of these negative stereotypes often work to prevent older adults from engaging in exercise (O'Brien Cousins, 2003).
-The objectives of this project are to examine the importance of role models for older adults and how they might counter negative aging stereotypes.
-In particular, we are investigating three specific and related areas:
+At all ages, females participate less frequently in sport than males.
+Participation rates in physical activity decline in a similar fashion, again with females less active than males (Statistics Canada, 2005).
+Considering the myriad of diverse benefits associated with participation in sport and physical activity, this rate of decline is of concern.